ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/catch/tokei-no-heya.jpg)](https://osu.ppy.sh/beatmapsets/639409)

-No strangers to the Spotlights, ::Spectator::{ user=702598 } and [Kyuare](https://osu.ppy.sh/users/2705312) have brought us their rendition of a_hisa's "Tokei no Heya to Seishin Sekai".
+No strangers to the Spotlights, ::Spectator::{ user=702598 } and ::Kyuare::{ user=2705312 } have brought us their rendition of a_hisa's "Tokei no Heya to Seishin Sekai".
 This long mapset at 4:13 goes by in a flash.
 While there are no over-the-top flashy patterns in the set, it may be one of its strongest points.
 The strong fundamentals of these experienced mappers is prevalent throughout the map, creating what is essentially a page turner until you've reached either the break or the final spinner.

 In addition to the overdose, the Collab Rain featuring ::Fii::{ user=3922569 } may be less difficult, but is just as engaging to play.
 Featuring more controlled flow and aesthetic patterns, this set is not something to miss out on.

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/catch/euclid.jpg)](https://osu.ppy.sh/beatmapsets/729321)

 Coming from the Fruit Factory, ::Ascendance::{ user=2931883 } continues to impress us with yet another well made map, Function Phantom's "Euclid".
-Along with guest difficulties from ::Spectator::{ user=702598 }, [Sinnoh](https://osu.ppy.sh/users/4236057), ::ZiRoX::{ user=200768 } and [alienflybot](https://osu.ppy.sh/users/636114), you'll be met with a tricky technical map including an impressive mix of harsh antiflow, strong hyperdashes, standstill buzz sliders.
+Along with guest difficulties from ::Spectator::{ user=702598 }, ::Sinnoh::{ user=4236057 }, ::ZiRoX::{ user=200768 } and ::alienflybot::{ user=636114 }, you'll be met with a tricky technical map including an impressive mix of harsh antiflow, strong hyperdashes, standstill buzz sliders.
 Make sure to try this map yourself, you won't be disappointed!

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/catch/marigold.jpg)](https://osu.ppy.sh/beatmapsets/596327)